 - Look directly at what the curriculum is asking of you!
 Digital Technologies is more than coding and robots.
 For example, the F-2 curriculum requires educators to teach students about “physical sequencing”; this can be done by using recipes or navigation in your class.
 “Data representation” can be done by creating glyphs with arts and craft material.

-#4) Don’t focus on the skills
+#4) Focus on mindset not skills

-We often say that understanding and problem solving are core skills that are developed through Digital Technologies.
+We often say that understanding and problem-solving are core skills that are developed through Digital Technologies.
 However, there is something more fundamentally important than the aforementioned skills.

 Curiosity and openness are great dispositions to foster in kids!